pschichtel/s3-backup/README.md

 * `RESTIC_CACHE_DIR`: The cache dir, which should be on a volume/emptydir for optional performance. (optional, not specifying it disables caching)
 * `RESTIC_BACKUP_TAG`: The value for the `--tag` option of the restic backup command
 * `RESTIC_BACKUP_EXTRA_ARGS`: Extra arguments that are passed to the invocation of the restic backup command
+* `RESTIC_INIT_REPOSITORY`: The script will attempt to initialized the restic repository, if this variable is set to `true`.
+Initialization failures will be ignored under the assumption that the usual reason would be, that the repo is already initialized.
+If that is not the reason, then the following backup command will fail anyway.

 ### Privileges